MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

  }
  ```

-This code should look familiar to the *ScrollLayer*, this time when an obstacle has left the scene it will be removed with the
+This code should look familiar to the *ScrollLayer*, this time when an obstacle has left the scene, there is no longer any need for it.
+So it will be removed with the `removeFromParent()` method.

-`removeFromParent()` method.
-Can you modify our game code to call the `updateObstacles()` method every frame?
+Can you modify your game code to call the `updateObstacles()` method every frame?

 > [solution]
 > As with the `scrollWorld()` method, add the following to the `update(...)` method, after the `scrollWorld()` method.